DanaNussair/ChargingHub/README.md

 - Need to make sure that I prevent queries from being ran without sanitizing the values first.

+- Enhance the Picker.
+On android it does not need to be in a modal, this causes a bad user experience because there are many clicks needed in order to select a value.

 - Add unit testing.

 ## Notes